dgtie/STICK250/cdc/README.md

 - send data to host
 - data length must be under 64 (bytes)
 - return true if the request is accepted
-- the data buffer should not be modified the operation is completed
+- the data buffer should not be modified until data are sent.
+Call send_cdc(0, 0) to check.
-- call send_cdc(0, 0) to check if the data have been sent

 >int read_cdc(char* &buffer);